danielthegray/vaultfile/README.md

 # `vaultfile` - A basic shared secret manager

-**NOTE: This is simply the description of the current idea.
-It has not been fully implemented yet, and is subject to change.
-Everything is still a work in progress!!**

 Many times, programs need to contain within their source a set of shared secrets.
 More often then not, they're stored in plain-text, just because nothing out there is convenient enough to use.